icdev2dev/openairetro/README.md

 ## dalle_gen_ids
 Inspired by a forum post (https://community.openai.com/t/how-do-i-replicate-browser-interface-dalle-3-gpt-behavior-using-the-api/682466), the op wanted to know how to generate an id for the image (and presumably retrieve the image from the ID).
 This example has NOTHING to do with Chat Completion; but demonstrates how to use threads and messages completely beyond it's original intent.
 This is possible through powerful use of metadata.

+## Summarizable (examples/intermediate/summarizable)
+This example provides an example of threads that can be summarized and the continuation of the conversation can occur within the context of the summary.
+In this manner the token count can be drastically reduced in certain cases; while maintaining an high level context of the conversation so far.

 # Pre-requisites